radams15/CircuitTesterDocs/Journal/journal.md

 ---

-## 22/01/2021
+## 25/01/2021

-I began an attempt to put buttons in normal QT headerbars, and was easily able to do it with only a couple of classes.
+I began an attempt to put buttons in normal QT header bars, and was easily able to do it with only a couple of classes.

 ```